 The multi-stage processes of the metal and chemical industry often involve the risk of the various chemicals and metals dissolving in water and this wastewater being released, for example in the form of overflow, into watercourses or mixing with clean groundwaters.
 As a result of tightening environmental requirements and legislation, attention has already been paid to the amount of residues, and side streams are recovered more effectively by utilising, among other things, more modern membrane techniques and evaporators.

 In addition to closed water cycles, the side streams from the water cycle can have value just as they are.
 For example, part of the metals and chemicals extracted from water can be reutilised, thus reducing the environmental load and the need for purchased chemicals, while at the same time increasing the yield of the finished product in the production process.

 Circular economy in industry – from waste to savings

 “Thanks to increasing know-how and concrete calculations showing the benefits, companies have taken more interest in the use of side streams.
-A good example is biodegradable waste from the food industry that is often taken to a third party to be disposed, although they could utilise the waste on site in the form of biogas, for example, as a fuel for steam production,” Helistekangas says.
+A good example is a biodegradable waste from the food industry that is often taken to a third party to be disposed, although they could utilise the waste on-site in the form of biogas, for example, as a fuel for steam production,” Helistekangas says.

-In Adven Recovery’s circular economy solutions, side streams can be utilised just as they are by, for example, burning them and reusing the resulting thermal energy in production processes.
+In Adven’s circular economy solutions, side streams can be utilised just as they are by, for example, burning them and reusing the resulting thermal energy in production processes.
 The side streams can be processed further to increase their value.

 “If a company decides to use a side stream locally, it can replace a resource that it used to buy.
 This means savings.
 If the customer’s products are processed further, we are no longer talking about savings; we are talking about revenue.
-The project is always implemented in a way that makes the most sense to the customer.
+Adven always implements the solution in a way that makes the most sense to the customer.
 What matters is that the solution has environmental values and profitability rolled into one,” Helistekangas sums up.